adrismiller/mission_3/README.md

 # Markov's Dogs
 This project uses a first order markov chain to generate a slightly altered version of pixel art.
 Pixel art can be created using markov chains by selecting a random color for the first pixel, and then selecting the next pixel color based on some conditional probability.
 These pixel colors represent states in a markov chain.
 Instead of pixels, I used images of dogs as states to create a collage like picture similar in spirit to pixel art.
 To create the markov chain, an initial state (dog picture) is selected based on the prior probability vector.
 From there, the next state (dog picture) is chosen based on the transition matrix entry from the previous state.

+Note: the individual dog images have high resolution, sop when looking at example images on github, the images appear very zoomed in.
+To get a better view, just download images.

 ## Set Up and Running Code.

 1. Go to terminal and clone git repository into a folder on computer